MimiMeyer/Fit-Resume/README.md

 # Career Companion

-Career Companion is an AI-powered job search assistant: add keywords to scrape boards, save promising roles, and generate tailored resumes powered by your maintained profile.
+Career Companion is an AI-powered resume tailoring companion.
+Maintain an About Me source of truth, paste a job description, and let an agentic flow plan and draft tailored sections you can copy or download.

 ## Features (current & planned)
-- Keyword-driven scraping across boards (Indeed, LinkedIn, etc.) with normalized metadata and match hints.
+- About Me: DB-backed profile with contact info, headline/title, summary, skills (with categories), experience, projects, education, certifications.
-- Profile-driven tailoring: About Me stores summary, contact info, skills (with categories), experience, projects, education, certifications; resume generation will use this data per job.
+- Create Resume: paste a job description, run the agentic stub (parse the job description → map to profile → plan content → format summary/bullets/skills/cover note), copy or download text output.
-- Saved jobs workspace: track roles, statuses, and notes; generate/download a tailored resume per job (planned).
+- Agentic workflow: deterministic pipeline that extracts signals, highlights matched skills vs. gaps, and proposes tailored bullets from your inventory; ready to swap for an LLM chain.
-- Dashboard UI: Overview, Job Search, Saved Jobs, About Me, Settings; accessible light-only theme.
+- UI: Overview landing, About Me editor, Create Resume workspace; accessible light theme with keyboard-focus states.
-- Agentic automation: OpenAI Codex CLI driven workflow, linting/formatting/CI-friendly setup.
+- Automation (later): scheduler for reminders or job description ingestion; Playwright hooks for autofill/apply flows.

 ## Database Setup
 - PostgreSQL via Prisma.
 Local dev can run Postgres in Docker; prod should use a hosted Postgres (e.g., Vercel Postgres/Neon) for serverless deployments.